infila/JCSwiftUIWedgets/README.md

 <img src="READMEAssets/ButtonStyles.png" width="300px"></img>

-2 steps to make a customized ButtonStyle, and apply:
+Only two steps to make a customized ButtonStyle, and apply it to a button:

-* Step 1, add an extension like:
+*Step 1: Add an extension to JCButtonStyle.FixedSizeRounded, like the following:
 ```ruby
 extension JCButtonStyle.FixedSizeRounded {
   static let smallYellow = JCButtonStyle.FixedSizeRounded(